-Deploying a Docker image onto Drycc allows you to take a Docker image from either a public or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.
+Deploying a Container image onto Drycc allows you to take a Container image from either a public or a private registry and copy it over bit-for-bit, ensuring that you are running the same image in development or in your CI pipeline as you are in production.

-Learn how to deploy applications using Docker images.
+Learn how to deploy applications using Container images.

 It is possible to configure a few of the globally tunable settings on per application basis using

 |DRYCC_DISABLE_CACHE||if set, this will disable the [imagebuilder cache] (default: not set)|

 |DRYCC_DEPLOY_BATCHES||the number of pods to bring up and take down sequentially during a scale (default: number of available nodes)|